devspace-sh/devspace/README.md

 ## Automate development and deployment workflows for your entire team
 <details>
 <summary>
-**1. Create a highly customizable configuration for development and deployment workflows with `devspace init`**
+1. <b>Create a highly customizable configuration for development and deployment workflows</b> with `devspace init`
 </summary>
     - Based on your existing Dockerfile(s) or images from any Docker registry
     - Based on your existing Kubernetes manifest(s)